web-platform-tests/rfcs/rfcs/additional_cypto_cbor_libs.md

 An Ed25519 Python implementation: https://github.com/pyca/ed25519/blob/main/ed25519.py

 The Ed25519 library is intended to be used by test code running on wptserve that may receive an Ed25519 private key and message to sign that message, or a public key and signature to verify that signature.
+This library is CC0 licensed.

 An HPKE JavaScript implementation: https://github.com/dajiaji/hpke-js